srujbop/notes-google-cloud-architect/Compute/Compute Engine.md

 * May be terminated at any time:
   * No charge if within 10 min.
   * 24 hours max run time.
-  * 30 second termination notification.
+  * 30 second termination notification. (shutdown script)
+  * GCE choose the youngest one to terminate
 * No live migrate.
 * No auto restart.
 * Can request a CPU quota be split between regular and preemption.
+* Good for large-batch workloads

 ## Disks

-* HDD or SSD.
+* HDD, SSD, or local SSD
-* Live disk resizing (bigger, not smaller).
+* Live disk resizing (bigger, not smaller), process (increase size -> resize file system)
 * Supports attachment to multiple VMs in read only mode.
 * Automatic Checksums.
-* Automatic Encryption (can supply own keys).
+* Automatic Encryption (google key or custom key).
+* Disk size and performance are directly related.
+Larger disks can handle more IOPS
-* Persistent Disk:
+* Persistent Disk - Replicated and highly available
   * Network storage appearing as a block device.
-  * Attached to the VM through the network interface.
+  * Attached to the VM through the network interface (attach -> mount -> format)
+  * Lifecycle: unattached, attached read-only, attached read-write
   * Durable storage.
-  * Bound to zone.
+  * Bound to zone (disk must live in the same zone as compute instance).
   * Bootable.
+  * Snapshots
-  * Snapshots.
+    * differential storage
+    * can not read or write from snapshot directly, create disk from snapshot instead
+    * Ideal snapshot sequence: stop applications that write data -> flush disk buffers -> freeze disk -> take snapshot
 * Local SSD Disk:
   * Physically attached to VM.
   * Not available on shared core.
   * Faster than Persistent disk.
+  * More expensive than persistent disk
   * Ephemeral: data survives a restart but not a stop or terminate.
+  * Not replicated, not persistent
   * 3TB (375GB * 8).
 * RAM Disk:
   * tmpfs